CALP Professional Development System

 - Edmonton Community Adult Learning Association (ECALA) and Calgary Learns, each employ dedicated staff in roles similar to the Regional Support Staff, to provide specialized support to CALP grant recipient organizations in their respective cities.

-Together, the Community Learning Network, ECALA, Calgary Learns and ESL Rural Routes make up the Regional Support Network, which not only helps you to build the knowledge and skills you need in your work, but helps you to engage with your peers in professional communities, and supports you to be leaders in adult learning and in shaping the CALP system.
+Together, the Community Learning Network, ECALA, Calgary Learns and Alberta Routes make up the Regional Support Network, which not only helps you to build the knowledge and skills you need in your work, but helps you to engage with your peers in professional communities, and supports you to be leaders in adult learning and in shaping the CALP system.

 Professional Development Advisory Committee (PDAC)

-The CALP Professional Development Advisory Committee (PDAC) provides a formal, ongoing platform for stakeholders involved in the development and/or delivery of literacy and foundational learning to come together to share perspectives on the professional development (PD) needs of the CALP system, the effectiveness of current system investments to meet those needs, and to provide advice to Alberta Advanced Education on priorities that could advance our system vision.
+The CALP Professional Development Advisory Committee (PDAC) provides a formal, ongoing platform for stakeholders involved in the development and/or delivery of literacy and foundational learning to come together to share perspectives on the professional development (PD) needs of the CALP system, the effectiveness of current system investments to meet those needs, and to provide advice to Advanced Education on priorities that could advance our system vision.